oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

     the simplest policy in the spec.
   * Alternatively, could pass properties at submission time

-* Should we purseu the queue or execution policy path for dynamic selection?
+* Should we pursue the queue or execution policy path for dynamic selection?

   * Doesn't have to be either/or, might need both.
 Certain kernels